UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Mint Mobile and T-Mobile Home Internet offer similar speeds but differ in their payment models and perks.

-When comparing Mint internet vs T-Mobile internet directly, you will quickly realize that the performance is virtually identical because they share the exact same towers.
-Instead of competing on speed, the battle of Mint Mobile home internet vs T-Mobile comes down to your personal billing preferences, credit history, and desire for flexibility.
-To help you choose, we have broken down the core differences in the feature matrix below.
+When comparing Mint Mobile 5G home internet vs T-Mobile, you will quickly realize that the real-world performance is virtually identical because they broadcast from the exact same towers.
+Instead of competing on speed, this battle comes down entirely to your personal billing preferences and desire for month-to-month flexibility.
+We have broken down the core differences in the feature matrix below.

 FeatureMint Mobile 5G Home InternetT-Mobile 5G Home Internet

-Data Caps1TB Soft Cap (Speeds slow after limit)Unlimited Data (Subject to network management)
+Data Caps1TB Soft Cap (Speeds heavily deprioritized after)Unlimited Data (Subject to general network management)

 Credit CheckNo credit check requiredSoft credit check required